reduxframework/docs/docs/configuration/hooks/hooks-filter.md

 # Filter Hooks

-The follow table is a list of available filter hooks within Redux that developers may use in their own code.
-Please note, a solid understand of [PHP](https://secure.php.net/docs.php) and [WordPress filter hooks](https://codex.wordpress.org/Function_Reference/add_filter) are required.
+The following table is a list of available filter hooks within Redux developers may use in their own code.
+Please note, a solid understanding of [PHP](https://secure.php.net/docs.php) and [WordPress filter hooks](https://codex.wordpress.org/Function_Reference/add_filter) are required.

 As always, please be sure to replace `{opt_name}` with the opt_name string of your Redux instance.